 Lipton Law’s Southfield personal injury attorneys have extensive experience working on personal injury claims with accident victims.
 We have obtained successful outcomes for multitudes of clients in the nearly 60 years since our firm opened its doors.
 Our personal injury practice areas include medical malpractice, bus accidents, defective products, truck accidents, and nursing home abuse.

 Getting you or your loved one the reasonable settlement you deserve for your serious or permanent injuries is our priority.
+Our team is passionate about fighting for the justice you deserve after your injury.
 You can reach us at 258-557-1688 to schedule a free case evaluation.